HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 - Classes are "more specific" than tags, so if there is a conflict between a class and a tag, the class wins.
 IDs, however, are more specific than classes.

 ## Combinators
+- If there's no space between 2 selectors (or more), the CSS rule will be applied for all elements that have *both* (or all) of those selectors in their class name.
 - The comma `,` allows multiple selectors to have the same CSS rule.
 - Having a  `space`  between 2 selectors creates a descendant selector.
 The descendant selector will apply to **_all_** descendants, no matter how deeply nested they are:
 ```css